UCL-CCS/esmacs-input-creation-docs/docs/geometry_optimization.md

 g09 < 4bjx-ligand.gau > 4bjx-ligand.out
 ```

 However, this process can take a long time and it is recommended that the job is executed using a batch system.
 The details of executing that run will be dependent on your system setup.
+Example Gaussian output is dowloadable from [here](examples/4bjx-ligand.out).

 In the next section we will use the electrostatic potential to generate partial charges for our ligand.